Tria-Studio/Tria-OS-Docs/MapLib.md

 MapLib:Alert("This is an Alert!", Color3.fromRGB(255, 255, 255), 10)
 ```
-Alerts can be used to send a message to everyone, they can be customized by color and duration.
+This function can be used to send a message to everyone, they can be customized by color and duration.

 -----------------------------------------------------